anas-ambri/anas-ambri.github.io/_posts/2014-02-13-Here-we-go-again.md

     <span class="text">It's the journey, not the destination, that really matters</span><br/>
     <span class="source">- Someone who obviously didn't have to go through airport security checks</span>
 </blockquote>

-PS: I know I am not supposed to tell you what to do, but, you know, you could always <a href="https://twitter.com/AnasAmbri">follow me on Twitter</a>